rradczewski/ymmv/_drafts/ftt-personal-retrospectives.md

 From here, I start writing down **Three Words** that come to my mind reflecting on the year.
 Once the first three are written down, the next three come to my mind, so I repeat this until I notice common themes around the words I've written down so far.
 For each theme, I note down why I suspect it came to my mind and how it shaped the year for me.
 As I write down my notes, I add the resolutions from last year (see below to learn how easy that is if you use a Personal Kanban board anyways) to the text as I see fit.

+<TODO>Picture of the notebook full of notes on the goals from last year</TODO>

 The purpose of this exercise is to reflect on the resolutions, celebrate achievements (by myself, for once) and find out which of those resolutions I didn't follow through are still important to me.
 This is prep-work for the *Prospective* and serves as a starting point to see which resolutions I'd like to make this year.

 ## Prospective[^3]